Schizophrenic (JC Chasez album)

-Schizophrenic is the debut studio album by American recording artist JC Chasez.
+Schizophrenic is the debut studio album by American singer JC Chasez.
 It was released on February 24, 2004, by Jive Records.
-The album spanned various musical genres, including New Wave, electronica, rock, disco, soul and reggae.
+The album spanned various musical genres, including New wave, electronica, rock, disco, soul and reggae.
 Chasez served as a primary producer, co-writing fifteen of the album's tracks.
 Two singles were released from the album: "Some Girls (Dance with Women)" and "All Day Long I Dream About Sex".

-Though the album had minimal promotion at its time of release and was not met with large commercial success, it has since been retroactively praised by critics for its musical breadth, vocals, production, and electropop sound.
+The album had minimal promotion at its time of release.
+Over the years, Schizophrenic has received retrospective praise from critics for its musical breadth, vocals, production, and electropop sound.

 Background

-After his group NSYNC went on hiatus following the Celebrity Tour in 2002, Chasez teamed up with producer Dallas Austin to record the song "Blowin' Me Up (With Her Love)" for the soundtrack to the film Drumline.
+Following the conclusion of their Celebrity Tour in April 2002, boy band NSYNC went on a hiatus, during which Chasez teamed up with producer Dallas Austin to record the song "Blowin' Me Up (With Her Love)" for the soundtrack to the film Drumline.
 Following the song's success as a single, Chasez began working on a record that he intended to be different from NSYNC's music.
 Chasez had not intended on embarking on a solo career until Austin convinced him to make an album.
 Of Austin's encouragement, Chasez said, "He's like, 'You've got too much to say.
 You know, there's no reason why you shouldn't.
-You're writing songs anyway.’"
+You're writing songs anyway.'"

 Chasez said the album title is derived "from [its] different styles and attitudes that are on this album.
 It's gritty, it's noisy, and it is definitely not like anything I've done before."
 Austin described the music he recorded with Chasez as a throwback "to George Michael and Prince and that '80s era, where even though you had up-tempos, they still had songs to them, they had a lot of attitude.'"
 Aside from Chasez and Austin, the album features productions from Robb Boldt and Riprock 'n' Alex G, the latter having worked with Chasez on No Strings Attached and Celebrity.
 Basement Jaxx wrote and produced the song "Shake It" after Chasez lent his vocals to the duo's single "Plug It In."